jizhang02/Code-Note/Note/docs/Install-OpenGATE-on-WSL.md

 1. Install WSL: open CMD, input `wsl --install`, for detail, see [Official tutorial](https://learn.microsoft.com/en-us/windows/wsl/install#Overview) .
 2. Install Anaconda in WSL terminal: download the package on Win, then copy to the WSL dirctory like `home/user/`, then install it by `bash package.sh`, then following the instructions.
-3. Create conda environment: input  `conda create -n gate python=3.9`
+3. Create conda environment: input  `conda create -n gate python=3.9/3.10/3.11/3.12`
-4. Install OpenGATE in the `gate` environment: `pip install -pre opengate`
+4. Install OpenGATE in the `gate` environment: `pip install opengate` if update it, `pip install --upgrade opengate`

 ### Test
 5. Test: input `opengate_tests` install the missing lib according to the instructions, mainly `.so` files. e.g. `conda install -c conda-forge libstdcxx-ng` `conda install qt=5` Also pay attention to step 6.